hantsy/quarkus-sandbox/docs/reactive.md

 In the above codes,

-The `PgPool` is imported from `io.vertx.mutiny.pgclient` packages, there are several variants for different underlay implementations.
+The `PgPool` is imported from package `io.vertx.mutiny.pgclient`, there are several variants for different underlay implementations.

-The `preparedQuaery` method accepts a second parameters as the SQL parameters in the SQL query literals.
+The `preparedQuaery` method accepts a second parameter and bind them to the SQL statements.

-The `RowSet::rowCount` return the affected rows when perform a update or deletion queries.
+The `RowSet::rowCount` return the number of the affected rows when performing a update or deletion queries.

-In the `findAll` and `find` methods, use `map` to convert the `RowSet` to our custom `Post` instance.
+In the `findAll` and `find` methods, use `map` to transform a `RowSet` to our custom `Post` instance.

 Now let's explore the changes in `PostResource`.